openhab/org.openhab.binding.zwave/README.md

 In order to configure the device properly following its initial inclusion in the network, the device must be woken up a number of times while close to the controller.
 During this time, the binding will read the device information, but will also configure some settings.
 The most important is to configure the wakeup period, and wakeup node - until this is done, the device will not wake up periodically, and if it is out of direct range of the controller, it will not be able to communicate with the controller.

 ### Polling

+The binding supports periodic polling.
+This has two purposes - firstly to ensure that a device is still responding, and secondly to update the bindings representation of the state of the device.
+Where possible *associations* should be used to update the device state - this will keep network traffic to a minimum, which will improve the network latency, and it will be faster since *associations* send updates to the controller immediately where polling will always be noticeably slower.

+Keep the polling at a slow rate unless your device doesn't support *associations*.

 ### Binding Maintenance Functions